Q: Do we get to do any exciting fieldwork or trips?

 Q: Is there more human or physical geography in the course?

-It is a pretty even split between the two but at A-level the topics all link together synoptically so you will find all of the units really interesting whether you usually prefer human or physical geography.
-During the A-level course many of our students learn to love the whole subject and they realise that a degree of human and physical understanding is needed to successfully tackle many of the global challenges we face (such as climate change for example).
+It is a pretty even split between the two but at A-level the topics all link together synoptically so you will find all of the units really engaging and interesting whether you usually prefer human or physical geography.
+Many students change their mind at A-level and learn to love the whole subject as without understanding both aspects is crucial in tackling many of the global challenges we face (such as climate change for example).

 Q: How do the exams work?